SodaNYC/PigGame/README.md

 # PigGame
-Use this Project to practice DOM manipulation in JavaScript
+This is the project from Udemy course "The Complete JavaScript Course 2020: Build Real Projects!".
+I Use this project to practice DOM manipulation in JavaScript.